 During training, always use the same place outside.
 Choose an area away from your kid’s main play area in the yard or pavement where people walk.

 Motivate your dog using a valuable reward.
-Dogs do respond to praise, but for toilet training, you need to go that extra mile.
-Tasty treats combined with lavish praise will work really well.
+Dogs respond to praise, but you need to go that extra mile for toilet training.
+Tasty treats combined with lavish praise will work well.

 Always reward your dog within seconds of toileting.
-This way, they know what they are receiving all this positive attention for and crave it further.
+This way, they know what they receive all this positive attention for and crave it further.

 A motivated pet will work harder.
 Never punish him for accidents.
 All he will learn from that is that toileting in your line of sight is a bad idea.
 So, he will toilet when you are not visible to him.